szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Sub-mode for agents``: Chooses the underlying interaction mode used by the Autonomous agent, such as standard Chat or Chat with Files.
 The choice determines which context/tool/index pipeline the autonomous loop runs on.
 Default: ``chat``.

-* ``Index to use``: Selects the LlamaIndex index queried by Autonomous and Experts when their sub-mode is Chat with Files.
+* ``Index to use``: Selects the LlamaIndex index queried by Autonomous mode when its sub-mode is Chat with Files.
 It is ignored for sub-modes that do not use an index.
 Default: ``base``.

 * ``Use native API function calls``: Uses provider-native function/tool calls inside Autonomous agent mode instead of PyGPT's legacy text command format.
 When enabled, the legacy command prompts are not used for the autonomous tool-call path.
 Default: False.

 * ``Use the Responses API in Agent mode``: Routes OpenAI Autonomous-agent requests through the Responses API rather than Chat Completions.
 This enables Responses-native behavior and remote tools where supported by the selected model.
 Default: True.

-Experts
-^^^^^^^

-* ``Sub-mode for experts``: Chooses the underlying mode used when expert instances perform their work, for example standard Chat or Chat with Files.
-The selected sub-mode determines which context/index pipeline each expert uses.
-Default: ``chat``.

-* ``Use agent for expert reasoning``: Runs expert instances through the agent/tool-execution loop instead of using a single direct model response.
-This allows an expert to perform multi-step reasoning and tool calls before returning its result to the master.
-Default: True.

-* ``Use native API function calls``: Uses provider-native function/tool calls inside Experts mode instead of PyGPT's legacy text command format.
-When enabled, expert tool calls no longer depend on the legacy command prompts.
-Default: False.

-* ``Use the Responses API in Experts mode (master)``: Routes the OpenAI master model in Experts mode through the Responses API instead of Chat Completions.
-It affects only the master/orchestrating request path.
-Default: False.

-* ``Use the Responses API in Experts mode (slaves)``: Routes OpenAI expert/slave instances through the Responses API instead of Chat Completions.
-It does not change the API used by the master unless the separate master option is also enabled.
-Default: False.

 Legacy
 ^^^^^^